-We tend to assume that the way we see is the way things are.
+We tend to assume that the way we see things is the way they are.
 You gather a few pieces of information from a person's appearance or circumstances, creating a mental picture that may not reflect reality.

 When it comes to marketing, businesses spend billions of dollars marketing to groups of people who share characteristics.
 Generation cohorts (or “groups”) such as Baby Boomers, Generation X, Millennials (originally Generation Y), and Generation Z are widely acknowledged among social scientists and marketers alike.

 But here’s the rub: time doesn’t stand still, and so the observations that were made in the past about a single generation may no longer be accurate.
 In the last 10 years, at least half of Millennials moved from their 20s to their 30s and face a new set of life decisions and financial conundrums.

 In order to keep your demographic knowledge sharp, you need to seek out the latest research.
 How are the youngest Baby Boomers thinking about retirement?
 What do the oldest members of Generation Z, who are entering adulthood, think about finance and banking?
 How are the oldest Millennials addressing the challenge of homeownership?

 Where are Millennials in life